Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/IL2-CD25-aptermer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2019, RNA aptamer-based assay platform designated as the "LIgand-REceptor Complex-binding APtamer," or "LIRECAP," assay that allows for quantification of the fraction of receptors occupied by a ligand was developed and used to measure the fraction of soluble CD25 occupied by IL2 in the serum of subjects with B-cell lymphoma<sup>[<a href="#ref10" style="color:#520049">10</a>]</sup>.</p>
+<p>In 2019, RNA aptamer-based assay platform designated as the "LIgand-REceptor Complex-binding APtamer," or "LIRECAP," assay that allows for quantification of the fraction of receptors occupied by a ligand was developed and used to measure the fraction of soluble CD25 occupied by IL2 in the serum of subjects with B-cell lymphoma<sup>[<a href="#ref10" style="color:#520049">10</a>]</sup>.</p>

 <p class="header_box" id="SELEX">SELEX</p>